d2l-ai/d8/image_classification/dataset.md

 ## Adding and Getting Datasets

-The following functions list, add and get these datasts.
+The following functions list, add and get these datasets.

 ```eval_rst